Skip to main content

 Dried dates, dried berries, pineapple, watermelon, overripe bananas

-Starchy vegetables:
+Starchy Vegetables

-Potato (baked, broiled, fried or mashed), chips
+Potato (baked, broiled, fried, mashed), chips

-White bread (wheat), wholemeal bread (wheat), specialty grain bread, rolls, wraps, croissants, grade 1 maize/ugali flour
+White bread (wheat), wholemeal bread (wheat), specialty grain bread, rolls, wraps, croissants, white chapati

-Snacks & others:
+Snacks & Others

 Candy, sweets, crackers, crisps, chevda, cookies, syrups, jelly, jam, donuts, mandazi, pastries, cakes, chocolate, ice lolly, sugar, glucose powder